Code-Institute-Submissions/my-first-milestone-project-3/README.md

 3. A copy of the repository will appear in your GitHub account.

 ### Making a Local Clone

+(These steps are assumed 'correct' and not tested as it appears its not yet possile to clone into an 'organisation' account, however it is possible to clone into GitHub Desktop and/or Download the 'zip' file)

 1. Log in to GitHub and locate the [GitHub Repository](https://github.com/Readri205/my-first-milestone-project)
 2. Under the repository name, click "Clone or download".